sukhik/mood/posts/sixthpost.md

 ## Hi

 I'm fine.
 I'm challenged.
 I am having beauty problems.
 Body problems.
 Problems of the most serious kind: time problems, thinking problems.
 Texas is the furnace of earth.
 I am anxious.
 My thoughts are moving too fast.
-I feel myself beat down on me, like the sun beating down on here in Texas.
+I feel myself beat down on me, like the sun beating down on me here in Texas.

 This post is horrible, ugly, arranged by tags in an orderly fashion.
 I will touch on each tag with a category paragraph to stay focused and keep it light.
 But fast.
 But light.
 But chill.
 But FAST but light.
-I'm moving too fast, I'm too...my head...
+I'm moving too fast, I'm too......my head...

 ### CALANDARING

-Upon discovering timeblocking, my days are spoken for with abstract ideas of ideals and what defines a right person to me.
-From morning rituals 6-8am, working out 9am-10 on some days, all the way to work and activities, designated desk time and night rituals til 11pm.
+Upon discovering timeblocking, my days are spoken for with abstract ideas.
+Ideals of what defines a right person to me, the right Sukhi.
+From morning rituals 6-8am, working out 9am-10 on some days, all the way to work activities, natural free times, designated desk time, night rituals.
 The protocol was developed last week.
 I began and I like it a lot.
 My challenge at this moment is beginning my day with those routines and ending my days on time as planned.
 There are a lot of other kinks in my system and I am not using the system to my advantage at this moment.
 My challenge is legion.

 ### DAILY ROUTINE